vv-work/KB/AI/OpenCV.md

 - CV Algos and Applience Szelinsky to deep into math

 - Ml for OpenCV a bit dig down
- - Just Theory No practice:
+ - Just Theory No practice

 ### Libs